 Additional Netatmo Smart Indoor Modules

 The additional indoor module comes without the LED indicator and noise sensor.
-It is, therefore, smaller and battery powered, but still has all the other sensors of the base station: temperature, humidity, and CO2.
+It is, therefore, smaller and battery-powered, but still has all the other sensors of the base station: temperature, humidity, and CO2.

 Long Term Observations

 We use the additional indoor module in our bedroom to mainly monitor CO2.
 It worked fine for slightly over a year, but then the supplied batteries leaked.
-Since our Withings Smart Body Analyzer also measures CO2 and was initially in the bedroom, we did not care too much.
+Since our Withings Smart Body Analyzer also measures CO2 and was initially located in the bedroom, we did not care too much.
 Now, that we moved the smart scale to the bathroom, we somehow managed to remove the leaked batteries from the Netatmo module, cleaned the housing and it’s back running.

 Warning: Please DO NOT TRY THIS AT HOME!
 The electrolyte in alkaline battery cells is potassium hydroxide and can cause tissue damage, especially in the eyes!

 The outdoor module, contained in the Weather Station package, is as small as the additional indoor module and features a temperature and a humidity sensor.
 The barometric pressure is the same indoors and outdoors, hence it’s enough to measure it at the base station.

 It should be protected from direct rain and sunshine as it will otherwise deliver wrong readings.

 One of the smart home features: it can connect to a Netatmo Smart Thermostat as an outdoor temperature sensor and optimize the heating algorithm based on your home’s insulation and weather forecast.

 Note, you can only connect one Outdoor Module to the Weather Station.